 A limitation of this study is its single center design and limited sample size.
-To achieve NIOSH standards, a morphometric fit panel is usually required, and ideally the mask could be tested on the ISO digital head forms [15].
-To mitigate this risk, we sought to ensure a diverse ethnic sample, and used a sample size that exceeds what previously has been recommended (35-40) for respirator fit test panels [16].
+To achieve NIOSH standards, a morphometric fit panel is usually required, and ideally the mask could be tested on the ISO digital head forms [16].
+As we did not have access to the morphometric fit panel, to mitigate this risk, we sought to ensure a diverse ethnic sample, and used a sample size that exceeds what previously has been recommended (35-40) for respirator fit test panels [17].

-The optimal PPE strategy for aerosolized vectors minimizes potential faults in mask fit, allowing consistent protection.
-This can be accomplished utilizing either commercial or snorkel masks modified into PAPRs, or by altering N95 respirator fit testing protocols.
+The goal of PPE is to protect every HCW and to minimize the risk of infection.
+Current negative pressure respirators such as N95 fit via qualitative means, and SM demonstrated significant protection limitations in the current investigation.
+The optimal PPE strategy for aerosolized vectors minimizes potential faults in mask fit, allowing consistent protection, which as noted, is critical when dealing with a biological vector, as even a single particle may result in infection.
 Quantitative fit testing that focuses on “passing all steps” as opposed to passing overall, can help identify individual fit faults, and guide N95 mask choice to allow the achievement of consistent N95 respirator fit.
+Alternatively, the addition of filtered positive pressure can mitigate this issue, providing users with optimal respiratory protection.

 References